amandeep2102/Cryptography_Application/README.md

 # Cryptography_Application
-Application for encryption and preservance of file integrity.
+Application for encryption of messages using RSA Algorithm.
+Data Integrity check using SHA Algorithm.

+# How to Run
+Run through cmake in the terminal;

+1. Clone repo
+2. Go to Build folder
+3. Open terminal and type ''' cmake --build . '''